threefoldfoundation/tft/ethereum/transfers.md

 # Transferring TFT between Stellar and Ethereum

+## Bridge UI

+The easuest way is to use the  user interface for transfers using the bridge at <https://bridge.eth.threefold.io>.

+More technical details on how to transfer without the UI are explained below.

 ## From Ethereum to Stellar

 The `withdraw` method must be called on contract **0x395E925834996e558bdeC77CD648435d620AfB5b** with the following parameters: